 So how can you use technology to make recipe costing and menu engineering easier?
 First, let’s take a closer look at each of these processes

+Wondering how to cost a menu?
 This one is pretty self-explanatory.
-Recipe costing is the process by which you, the restaurateur, figures out exactly how much it costs to make a particular dish.
-This can be a tedious process – especially if you’d prefer to leave your knowledge of math in the dark recesses of your mind where it has been comfortably living for the past 10 years (or more).
-Unfortunately owning and operating a restaurant will require some math, but thankfully there is an abundance of technology to assist when your knowledge of high-school algebra refuses to come to the surface.
+Recipe costing is the process by which you, the restaurateur, figure out exactly how much it costs to make a particular dish.
+This can be a tedious process – especially if you’d prefer to leave your knowledge of math in the dark recesses of your mind where it has been comfortably living for the past decade.
+Unfortunately owning and operating a restaurant will require some math, but thankfully there is an abundance of technology to assist.

 Menu engineering can be a little more difficult than finding out how much it costs to make a certain recipe.
 It’s the process of using reliable data collected in your own restaurant to inform your menu’s design and content.
 While recipe costing is mostly just a matter of simple math, menu engineering requires an in-depth knowledge of your customers, your restaurant food costs, your most popular dishes, and your most profitable dishes.